danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 ## Evaluation of outputted affinity diagram from GPT-4
-In the following sections I will discuss the results of the outputted affinity diagram from GPT-4, identifying pain points as well as potential solutions.
+In the following sections, I will discuss the results of the affinity diagram generated by GPT-4, identifying pain points as well as potential solutions.
-### Not enough groups
+### Insufficient Number of Groups
-The model, mirroring our human tendencies, seems to have a tendency to make lists with satisfying round numbers of items: 3, 5, and then 10.
-It seems that the optimal number of group would have been somewhere between five and ten, but the model seems to have gotten pigeonholed into making just five groups because that was what 'won' in the battle of probability.
+The model, reflecting human tendencies, seems to prefer creating lists with satisfying round numbers of items: 3, 5, and then 10.
+It appears that the optimal number of groups would have been somewhere between five and ten.
+However, the model seems to have experienced output degradation at this step, proceeding to the next step with only five groups because that outcome prevailed in the battle of probability.
+A possible improvement would involve incorporating checkpoints in the model's progress between each section, allowing human feedback to identify output degradation and intervene.

+The challenge with this approach is that every time the generation is halted, the entire text, including the original prompt and the generated output, must be sent back into the model as a new prompt.
+OpenAI charges prompt tokens at a slightly more favourable rate compared to output tokens, but utilising a dialogue approach with the models can become quite costly.
+This is especially true in cases where a fairly large dataset is being used, as users have to pay for the model's output tokens and then pay again when using them as input tokens.
+This is in contrast to letting the model generate the entire response in one go, where users only pay for the input data and the associated prompt and output provided by the model.
 #### One very big category

 # Discussion